fpantigny/nicematrix/README.md

 The LaTeX package `nicematrix` provides new environments similar to the classical environments `{tabular}`, `{array}` and `{matrix}` but with some additional features.
 The extension `nicematrix` creates PGF/Tikz nodes corresponding to the cells of the array and uses them to provide new functionalities.

+This package can be used with xelatex, lualatex, pdflatex but also by the classical workflow latex-dvips-ps2pdf (or Adobe Distiller).

 ## Installation